 ADVANCED PLACEMENT DUAL ENROLLMENT Credentialing Agency College Board The partner college/university Required Teacher Credentials Teachers must have completed AP training.
 Teachers must have the same qualifications as any college/university faculty member and are considered "adjunct faculty."
-Curriculum Followed College Board curriculum College/university curriculum Curriculum/ Evaluation The college/university must approve book choice and the teacher's syllabi.
-Each semester, the teacher is observed by a college mentor and is evaluated by the students in the class. courses are Science and Social Studies, and a few electives such as World Languages, Computer Science, Psychology and Art History.
-See a list Both academic and elective courses are available.
+Curriculum Followed College Board curriculum College/university curriculum Curriculum/ Evaluation Teachers must submit AP Curriculum Audit forms and syllabi for approval annually.
+The college/university must approve book choice and the teacher's syllabi.
+Each semester, the teacher is observed by a college mentor and is evaluated by the students in the class.
+What types of courses are offered?
+Generally, offerings include academic courses such as English, Math, Science and Social Studies, and a few electives such as World Languages, Computer Science, Psychology and Art History.
+See a list of AP courses offered at Alexandria City High School.
+Both academic and elective courses are available.
 Any course that is offered at the college/university could be offered to high school students.
-See a list of Dual Enrollment courses offered at T.C.
-Williams High School.
+See a list of Dual Enrollment courses offered at Alexandria City High School.
 Students can take courses at the college campus as well.
 How do students enroll?
 Open Enrollment; any student can enroll in the course.
 Students must apply to the college/university and place at the required level on a college placement test or alternative exam.
 In general, students must be 16 years old and a high school junior.
 Waivers can be made for "exceptional" students.
 Do students have to leave the school?
 No, courses are offered at the high school.
 No; the courses are taught at the high school.
 Students who want to take courses not offered at the high school would have to either take online courses or go to the campus.
-Is the credit weighted?
-Yes, 1 point.
-Yes, 1 point.
-How much does it cost?
-Nothing; the course is free and the school district pays for the exam The school division pays for courses offered at the high school.
-Students are responsible for the tuition for courses taken online or on campus. course impact dates.
-If a student drops by the drop date, there is no record of the course on the college transcript.
-If the student withdraws by the withdrawal date, a W is listed on the transcript. college credit? , , , , The students earn college grades based on the work they do during the course of the year.
-In general, the grade the student receives in high school is also what he or she receives on his or her college transcript.
-Students need to earn a grade of C or higher.